danieldeer/heatertips/content/pages/meet-daniel.md

 title: Meet Daniel
 showToc: false
 url: /about/
+description: "I am Daniel, a 27-year-old electrical engineer.
+I have been blogging on HeaterTips since 2019.
+I view heatertips as a passion project."

 ---
 Hi, I am Daniel, an electrical engineer.
 For heatertips.com I research cost-effective heating and air conditioning methods, debunk myths, and explain what really works.